bhaamfe6/AdvancingMyLifeTraining020821/Notes/string-api.md

 # Java: String API
 Strings in Java are not primitive unlike some other programming languages.
-They are instead ***immutable*** objects that are instantiated fromthe `String` class.
+They are instead ***immutable*** objects that are instantiated from the `String` class.

 Immutable: means that states or values of the object cannot be altered once created.
 - Accomplished using